shaunsheeps/shaunsheeps/README.md

 🐼 I'm currently looking for an internship for the summer of 2024!
 🐮 Positions I'm interested include:
-- 🌻Backend
+- 🌻 Backend
 - 🌵 Frontend
-- 🐚Fullstack
+- 🐚 Fullstack
-- 🐬Embedded
+- 🐬 Embedded
-- ⛄Cybersecurity
+- ⛄ Cybersecurity

   #### Bizness